shospodarets/shospodarets.github.io/_posts/2017-02-12-native-ecmascript-modules-dynamic-import.md

 title: "Native ECMAScript modules: dynamic import()"
 tags: [JavaScript, Browsers]
 share_image: https://i.imgur.com/lCOfE6u.png
-share_description: From now you can dynamically load ES modules on demand and use dynamic specifiers for them together with dynamic import()
+share_description: From now you can dynamically load ES modules on demand and use dynamic specifiers for them with the dynamic import()
 ---

 In the previous article